 Growing up as a first-generation American in an Irish household, I think you can't help but learn hand work, although the love of it skipped a generation from my grandmother to me.
 I also crochet from time to time, love beading, have dabbled in counted cross stitch and needlepoint, and spent many years doing embroidery of various sorts.
 I've tried rug-hooking, but it's not for me - neither is textile weaving (but I do like continuous strand!).

 I am also a spinner and have a wheel – a Lendrum .
-I had a Lendrum Saxony and I also had a Louet Victoria for awhile, but both found happy homes with others in 2012 – I have had the pleasure (and luck!) of studying spinning with Toni Neil, Patsy Zawistoski, Anne Field and Judith MacKenzie.
+I had a Lendrum Saxony and I also had a Louet Victoria for awhile, but both found happy homes with others in 2012 – I have had the pleasure (and luck!) of studying spinning with Toni Neil, Patsy Zawistoski, the late Anne Field, and Judith MacKenzie.
 I love to attend the Missouri Fiber Retreat and am a member of the Fiber Folks of Southwest Missouri guild.
 They adopted me after I crashed one of their spinning workshops.

 In addition to the fiber art and madness that have pretty much taken over my sunroom (and part of my guest room), I raise and show African violets – they actually came before the spinning, but not before the knitting – and I produced a weekly podcast, All About African Violets, that ran for 18 months (76 episodes, all of which continue to be available on the website).
 I travel as often as I can (most recently to Scotland), and I'm a bagpiper (yes, really).